About the course

-A tour of the Knowledge Centre will be given at the departmental induction.
-You will be allocated a desk within NDPH.
+A tour of the Knowledge Centre will be available in your first term.
+You will be allocated a desk and desktop computer within NDPH.

 You will be encouraged to attend the weekly seminar series held in the Richard Doll Building, and will be notified of the many seminars taking place across the Medical Sciences Division through a weekly department-wide email.

 Research student group

-NDPH hosts an active doctoral research student group.
-This is a student-led group that meets regularly during term time for social events, seminars, journal clubs and training courses.
+NDPH hosts an active research student group.
+This is a student-led group that meets regularly during term time for social events, seminars, journal clubs and academic talks.